Mo-Khaled-Ibrahim/Airline_DWH_Modeling---ETL_By_Datastage/README.md

 # Airline DWH Modeling + ETL By Datastage

-A dimensional data warehouse design and ETL implementation for an airline analytics case study, built using Oracle and IBM DataStage.
+Dimensional data warehouse design and ETL implementation for an airline analysis simulation, built using Oracle and IBM DataStage.

 **Status:** dimensional model fully designed; ETL implemented and demonstrated for a focused subset (4 dimensions + 1 fact table).
 See [Status](#status) below.